dotnet/docs/docs/fundamentals/reflection/how-to-define-and-execute-dynamic-methods.md

    [!code-csharp[DynamicMethodHowTo#4](../../../samples/snippets/csharp/VS_Snippets_CLR/DynamicMethodHowTo/cs/source.cs#4)]
    [!code-vb[DynamicMethodHowTo#4](../../../samples/snippets/visualbasic/VS_Snippets_CLR/DynamicMethodHowTo/vb/source.vb#4)]

 1. Emit the method body.
-In this example, an <xref:System.Reflection.Emit.ILGenerator> object is used to emit the Microsoft intermediate language (MSIL).
+In this example, an <xref:System.Reflection.Emit.ILGenerator> object is used to emit the common intermediate language (CIL).
 Alternatively, a <xref:System.Reflection.Emit.DynamicILInfo> object can be used in conjunction with unmanaged code generators to emit the method body for a <xref:System.Reflection.Emit.DynamicMethod>.

-   The MSIL in this example loads the argument, which is an `int`, onto the stack, converts it to a `long`, duplicates the `long`, and multiplies the two numbers.
+   The CIL in this example loads the argument, which is an `int`, onto the stack, converts it to a `long`, duplicates the `long`, and multiplies the two numbers.
 This leaves the squared result on the stack, and all the method has to do is return.

    [!code-cpp[DynamicMethodHowTo#5](../../../samples/snippets/cpp/VS_Snippets_CLR/DynamicMethodHowTo/cpp/source.cpp#5)]
    [!code-csharp[DynamicMethodHowTo#5](../../../samples/snippets/csharp/VS_Snippets_CLR/DynamicMethodHowTo/cs/source.cs#5)]
    [!code-vb[DynamicMethodHowTo#5](../../../samples/snippets/visualbasic/VS_Snippets_CLR/DynamicMethodHowTo/vb/source.vb#5)]

 1. Create an instance of the delegate (declared in step 1) that represents the dynamic method by calling the <xref:System.Reflection.Emit.DynamicMethod.CreateDelegate%2A> method.
-Creating the delegate completes the method, and any further attempts to change the method — for example, adding more MSIL — are ignored.
+Creating the delegate completes the method, and any further attempts to change the method — for example, adding more CIL — are ignored.
 The following code creates the delegate and invokes it, using a generic delegate.

    [!code-cpp[DynamicMethodHowTo#6](../../../samples/snippets/cpp/VS_Snippets_CLR/DynamicMethodHowTo/cpp/source.cpp#6)]
    [!code-csharp[DynamicMethodHowTo#6](../../../samples/snippets/csharp/VS_Snippets_CLR/DynamicMethodHowTo/cs/source.cs#6)]